snabbco/snabb/README.md

 I have used the LuaJIT [reflect library](http://www.corsix.org/lua/reflect/api.html) for checking struct offsets.

 Adding buildbot tests for a wider variety of architectures, as Travis is limited to Linux/Ubuntu.
-Currently building on Linux ARM, PowerPC, x64 and x86 and NetBSD x86 and x64, more targets to come soon.
+Currently building on Linux ARM, PowerPC, x64 and x86, NetBSD x86 and x64, FreeBSD x64; more targets to come soon.
 The [buildbot dashboard is now up](http://build.myriabit.eu:8010/).

 ## What is implemented?